-Anne has always been a proponent if the “1-pager” to capture the essence of ideas, value and impact, to inform decisions and direction.
-This provides a communication approach that conveys all of the key companents in an manner that is easy for others to assimilate.
-It is also a test to how well the topic is understood.
+Anne has always been a proponent of the “1-pager” to capture the essence of ideas, value, and impact, to inform decisions and direction.
+This provides a communication approach that conveys all of the key components in a manner that is easy for others to assimilate and is a standard deliverable of AH Consulting’s services.
+It is also a test of how well the topic is understood.
 If you cannot create an effective and accurate one-pager that simplifies the topic for all audiences, then you probably don’t understand it as well as you should.

 When Alex Osterwalder invented the Business Model Canvas (and subsequently co-founded Strategyzer.com), AH Consulting was an early adopter.
 Since then, this has become the gold standard for millions in companies of all sizes around the world.

 The beauty and value of the canvas (reference model) is that it brings all of the fundamental components of a business model together in a single view.
-It reminds us that all of these component are co-dependent on each other.
-If one change, we have to consider the impacts to the others.
+It reminds us that all of these components are co-dependent on each other.
+If one changes, we have to consider the impacts on the others.

 This tool provides an excellent method for “what if” analysis also.
-It gives us a way to quickly vet and consider different possibiliites before selecting one and then diving in to more detail that is typically associated with a business plan.
+It gives us a way to quickly vet and consider different possibilities before selecting one and then diving into more detail that is typically associated with a business plan.

 These are the nine (9) elements of the business model canvas: